great-expectations/great_expectations/docs/reference/migrating_versions.rst

 ==============================

 Before performing any of the following migration steps, please make sure you have appropriate backups of your project.
-When Great Expectations 0.11.0 is released, there will be a CLI tool to help automate all or most of this process.
-This CLI tool will make use of a new class called UpgradeHelperV11.
+When Great Expectations 0.11.0 is released, there will be a CLI tool to help automate all or most of this process (affected stores with database backends will still have to be migrated manually).
+The CLI tool will make use of a new class called UpgradeHelperV11.
 In the meantime, you may use or reference the draft implementation of this class when developing your own migration scripts - it is located at ``great_expectations.cli.upgrade_helpers.upgrade_helper_v11``.

+.. note:: The migration steps are written in the order they should be completed.

-Code That Uses Great Expectations
+0. Code That Uses Great Expectations
 -------------------------------------

 If you are using any Great Expectations methods that accept a ``run_id`` argument, you should update your code to pass in